 And Satan took him up to a high mountain, and he showed him all the Kingdoms of the earth in a short time.
 And The Devil said to him, I shall give you all this dominion and its glory, for it is delivered to me, and I give it to whomever I want.

-In my opinion, there is always evil because evil serves a purpose.
+There is evil in the world because Satan owns the world.
+However, there is also good in the world because there is a divine spark, which we call a conscience, in us that urges us to do good.
+There will always be evil because evil serves a purpose.
 Evil is the opposite of good.
 Evil is here so that we can recognize and appreciate what is good.
 Evil is here so that we can have the opportunity to choose good.
 Evil is here so that we can develop spiritually, to become what we were meant to be.

-Some people may say, “If God is loving and omnipotent, why doesn’t He wipe out evil?
-This again is a question to which the Bible has no answer.
+Some people may say, “If God is loving and omnipotent, why doesn’t He wipe out evil?”

 Yes, God is loving and omnipotent, but it doesn’t mean that He will wipe out evil.
 God wants us to make a free decision of will.
 Man is the crowning glory of God’s creations.
 Man is the only creation given a free will.
 All other creations, living and non-living, are here to serve.
 They provide man with a means to live so that man can focus on the real purpose of his earthly life, that is, to return to God of his own volition.
 Just as the Tree of Knowledge existed to test the will of Adam and Eve, evil exists to test the will of their descendants.